acgrissom/projects/stylegan3/README.md

 To get diachronic plots:

 1. Train model after setting random seed.
-2. Modify the Makefile variable: COLOR_DATA_OUT_DIR to point to the new model
+2. Modify the Makefile variable `snapshot_subdir`   to point to the new model
-3. Run :
+3. Run `make -B generated_data/average_colors/ffhq_test_512`

-make -B generated_data/average_colors/ffhq_test_512
+4. In ganfaces directory, run diachronic plot target

-Random seeds start a 0 and increase by 1, where 139 is 2.
+- Random seeds start a 0 and increase by 1, where 139 is 2.
-Code adopted from Nvidia StyleGan3 Implementation: [https://github.com/NVlabs/stylegan3](https://github.com/NVlabs/stylegan3)
+- Note that due to some failed runs, 143 is seed 5 Code adopted from Nvidia StyleGan3 Implementation: [https://github.com/NVlabs/stylegan3](https://github.com/NVlabs/stylegan3)

 # Documentation